tonswap/tonswap-contracts/Readme.md

 ## Overview

-Tonswap is a DEX/AMM using the Uniswap V2 curve (a financial model shared by many popular AMMs like PancakeSwap, QuickSwap, Sushi) to create liquidity pairs and allow traders to swap tokens and liquidity providers to supply liquidity and earn rewards.
+TonSwap is a DEX/AMM using the Uniswap V2 curve (a financial model shared by many popular AMMs like PancakeSwap, QuickSwap, Sushi) to create liquidity pairs and allow traders to swap tokens and liquidity providers to supply liquidity and earn rewards.

 The project depends on an Jetton standard implementation for [Jetton](https://github.com/ton-blockchain/token-contract/tree/jettons/ft).